-At the annual meeting of the stockholders held in 2019, once again, we received very strong support (over 98%) for our say-on-pay proposal.
+At the 2019 Annual Meeting of Stockholders, once again, we received very strong support (over 98%) for our say-on-pay proposal.
 Our Committee believes this reflects stockholders' support for our pay-for-performance philosophy and practice.

 Components of Our Compensation Program